Flexibility clauses Employment contracts and the law

 An employer must follow certain steps when changing employment contracts.

-Employees have different options on how to respond if their employer proposes a change to their contract.
+Employees have different options when deciding how to respond if their employer proposes a change to their contract.

 Find out more about changing an employment contract